drewtodd/drewtodd.github.io/_posts/2016-10-2-playback.md

 ### It's okay to bail out

 The test in question called for the candidate to complete three tasks.
-While the first and third went smoothly; the second had them stumped.
+While the first and third went smoothly; the second task had them stumped.
 Unfortunately, we spent a lot of time "in the weeds" looking for something that just wasn't on the path that the user had chosen.
 I should have bailed when this became apparent.

 Users are going to fail tasks.
 It's part of the process.
 But it's also important to keep in mind that failure — even when you've explained that mistakes are **your** fault and never theirs — is disheartening.
 Spending a lot of time watching the user bang their head against a task you know they aren't going to successfully complete is not productive.